Decent Homes Standard 2026: Landlord Rules & 2035 Deadline

 HHSRS — The Assessment Framework

-The Housing Health and Safety Rating System (HHSRS) is how councils assess hazards.
+The Housing Health and Safety Rating System (HHSRS), introduced under Part 1 of the Housing Act 2004, is how councils assess hazards.
 An inspector visits the property, assesses each potential hazard category against a scoring matrix, and calculates a risk score.
+The government publishes HHSRS guidance for landlords explaining how the categories work.
 High-scoring hazards become Category 1.

 You can request an HHSRS assessment from your local council.
 Some councils offer these proactively as part of landlord support services.
 It is worth getting one if you are unsure about your property’s status.